Anushakasiraboina/AnushaKasiraboina/README.md

 **February 2026 – Present**

-Working as a **Packaged App Development Associate**, contributing to enterprise application development and supporting business solutions within Agile teams.
+Working as a **Packaged App Development Associate** at Accenture, contributing to enterprise application development by implementing backend functionality, resolving issues, and collaborating with Agile teams to deliver business solutions.

 ### Responsibilities